Sony WH1000XM3 vs. Bose 700: Best Noise Cancelling Option?

 - Your self voice feedback sounds terrible because it echoes and has static.

 - Sometimes when you ask Alexa or Google a question, rather than playing the answer inside the headphones, it plays the answer on your phone.
-Considering you’re wearing noise-canceling headphones and can’t hear your phone, I wouldn’t call this a strong feature.
+Considering you’re wearing noise-cancelling headphones and can’t hear your phone, I wouldn’t call this a strong feature.

 - I’ve seen it forget that you’re using Alexa and all of a sudden trigger my iPhone’s Siri instead.